sikrinick/bruce/README.md

 Things I'd like help on:
 * A new "Region" of TV-B-Gone that's full of additional IR codes that can turn RGB LED strips, air conditioners, fans, sound bars and the like on and off
 * Help refactoring how menus work.
 The way it was built was fine when it was one main menu with a few options.
 Now, adding a new sub-menu involves a lot of duplicated code.
+* TELNET client
+* SMB client
+* Simple network scan
+* BadUSB
+* Select EVIL portal template from SD card

 Things I probably won't merge in:
 * Bulk wifi deauthentication spamming